Skip to content

 Interleaved (A, B, C, A, B, C)LowerHigher

-Recent nuance (2025): a Behavioral Sciences meta-analysis (MDPI, 2025) found interleaving isn’t universal.
+Recent caveat (2025): a Behavioral Sciences meta-analysis (MDPI, 2025) found interleaving isn’t universal.
 It wins when you memorize similar items you’ll need to tell apart later, like which painter produced which style.
 Blocking wins when you hunt for a single rule across examples, like finding the pattern in a math sequence.
 For most exam prep, interleaving holds.

 Why does mixing help?
 Every context switch forces a reload from memory.
 That reload is itself a form of retrieval practice.
 Blocked study lets you coast on short-term recall without ever truly encoding.
 When we looked at LearnClash duel data, players who mixed topics across sessions had a 23% higher correct-answer rate on repeat encounters than players who grinded a single topic.